cap-js/docs/guides/providing-services.md

 #### Custom Error Messages

-The annotation for input validation also support custom error messages.
-Use the annotation annotation `@<anno>.message` with an error text or [text bundle key](../guides/i18n#externalizing-texts-bundles) to specify a custom error message:
+The annotations for input validation also support custom error messages.
+Use the annotation `@<anno>.message` with an error text or [text bundle key](../guides/i18n#externalizing-texts-bundles) to specify a custom error message:

 ```cds
 entity Person : cuid {